gopelkujo/iDLix/README.md

 Simple CLI (Command-Line Interface) for idlix movies, series, and subtitles downloader.

 This script originally forked from [sandrocods/IdlixDownload](https://github.com/sandrocods/IdlixDownloader).
-We only remove play video feature, since we prefer to play the video on my own player.
+We only remove play video feature, since we prefer to play the video on my our player.
 And this remove some package and process installation.

 ![Screenshot 2025-01-07 at 13 53 38](https://github.com/user-attachments/assets/fadd457a-cd9b-4870-8f55-f813af5ee717)